 If you or someone you love has been injured in a construction accident in Miami, Fort Lauderdale, Palm Beach, or anywhere in the State of Florida, you need an experienced construction accident lawyer in North Miami Beach.
-Contact the Law Offices of Victor Dante to learn more about all of your legal options.
+Contact the Dante Law Firm, P.A. to learn more about all of your legal options.
 Call us at 1-888-920-HURT or 305-949-2526 today to discuss your case.

 The State of Florida is an active market for construction professionals and laborers.
 From skilled carpenters to construction project managers, wide ranges of construction professionals are employed at job sites across the sunshine state.
 Unfortunately, construction sites are dangerous places to work, and every year, over 150,000 construction workers are injured across the United States.
 These injuries are often severe and life threatening and 775 construction workers lose their lives every year on construction sites.

 Construction sites are always humming with activity, as numerous subcontractors, contractors, architects, engineers, and developers join forces to build some of our city’s most impressive structures.
 Whether it’s a bridge, a skyscraper downtown, or a new bungalow in the suburbs, construction in Miami never stops — 365 days of the year.

 While this collection of trades is extremely beneficial to the overall building project, it does provide additional hazards to all those involved.
 In addition, the use of heavy machinery, power tools, and dangerous construction equipment only enhances those hazards.